openshift/training/beta-4-setup.md

 * There is a single pod with a single container that has the label `name=hello-openshift-label`

+If you are not using the `example.com` domain you will need to edit the route portion of `test-complete.json` to match your DNS environment.

-**Logged in as `joe`,** edit `test-complete.json` and change the `host` stanza for the route to have the correct domain, matching the DNS configuration for your environment.
-Once this is done, go ahead and use `osc` to apply it:
+**Logged in as `joe`,** go ahead and use `osc` to create everything:

     osc create -f test-complete.json

 You should see something like the following:

     services/hello-openshift-service
     routes/hello-openshift-route